qipus/Prompt/ReadMe.md

 # 📋 Prompt V2
-## 🛠️ An Admin Utility Script made for Roblox
+## 🛠️ Admin Command Script made for Roblox

 - ❗ **This Admin Script used to be Nameless Admin but is a re-named version and a more modernized version of it**